Still growing: Rogers’ downtown farmers market hopes to build on last year’s success

 There's a need for more farmers as Northwest Arkansas grows, and many local markets are looking to provide a place for farmers to find customers, she said.
 The Rogers Local Food Market wants to be the "test kitchen" for small and starting businesses, especially food businesses using locally grown ingredients, she said.

 Farmers markets in Bentonville and Fayetteville have indoor markets during the winter.
-The winter market in downtown Rogers is currently planned to consist solely of food vendors, she said.
+The winter market in downtown Rogers is currently expected to consist solely of food vendors, Smith said.

-The 2022 season saw $157,229 in total sales at the Rogers market, a 10% increase of sales from the year before, according to Smith.
-Some returning vendors saw increases of about 30-60%, she said.
+The 2022 season saw $157,229 in total sales at the Rogers market, a 10% increase in sales from the year before, according to Smith.
+Some returning vendors saw increases of 30% to 60%, she said.
 Farmers markets have to recruit customers and earn their trust, and vendors who participate long-term tend to see more success over time, she said.

-The City Council approved a one-year contract of $45,000 for planning and promoting services on March 14, an extension of last year's agreement, according to Justin Pounds, events coordinator with the city.
+On March 14, the City Council approved a one-year contract of $45,000 for planning and promoting services, an extension of last year's agreement, according to Justin Pounds, events coordinator with the city.
 The partnership has worked well so far, he said.

 "It's been terrific.
 We really, really enjoyed working with Shelly.
 She's done a great job establishing a new brand for the market and bringing up the level of professionalism to something that the city's really proud to have on board," he said.